Children's Wind Phones

 Villars-Burquin, Switzerland

 Grief touches children quietly and deeply.
-Whether through the death of a loved one, a pet, divorce, relocation, or other life transitions, children often struggle to find the words or outlets to express what they carry.
+Children often struggle to find the words or outlets to express what they carry.
 A Wind Phone offers them something rare, a safe, quiet, symbolic space to speak and remember.
 Whether they whisper, shout, or sit in silence holding the receiver, the phone becomes a tool for connection, comfort, and healing.
 Wind Phones can help children feel heard, comforted, and less alone.

 On this page, you will find thoughtful ways Wind Phones can gently support children through grief with tenderness, care, and creativity, including resources for parents, caregivers, and educators.
 Wind Phones are gently helping children give voice to their feelings—one call at a time.